 Role - vision, strategy, communication, scope, design lead

-Targeted User - Internal development teams and cloud computing engineers
+Targeted User - Internal development teams and cloud computing engineers building third party apps

 Goal - As an end user user, I want to quickly and intuitively build my cloud computing solutions without needing to be an expert